microsoft/MixedRealityToolkit-Unity/Documentation/Architecture/IMixedRealitySpatialAwarenessSystem.md

 | --- |
 | [MixedRealitySpatialAwarenessMeshLevelOfDetail](./MixedRealitySpatialAwarenessMeshLevelOfDetail.md) |

 Gets or sets the level of detail for the returned spatial mesh.
-Setting this value to Custom, implies that the developer is specifying a custom value for TrianglesPerCubicMeter.
+Setting this value to Custom, implies that the developer is specifying a custom value for MeshTrianglesPerCubicMeter.

-Specifying any other value will cause TrianglesPerCubicMeter to be overwritten.
+Specifying any other value will cause MeshTrianglesPerCubicMeter to be overwritten.

-### TrianglesPerCubicMeter
+### MeshTrianglesPerCubicMeter

 | Type |
 | --- |